johno/git-current-branch/readme.md

 # current-branch

 Get the current branch from the current git directory.
+A bash script bundled with npm.

 ## Installation